1. Risk Management Education for Maine Aquaculture Producers Through Strategic Business Planning

 Award Amount: $32,122

-This program will provide an opportunity for women livestock producers in all New England states to access the necessary tools to address risks related to communication, farm safety, financial planning, market viability, and pastured livestock systems.
-Regionally, New England is a leader for number of women producers, however, the number of specialists in business and livestock production within New England are limited.
-In offering this program regionally it will expand networks between farmers, agriculture service providers, and effectively reduce risk to maintain resilient livestock businesses.
+This program provided an opportunity for women livestock producers in all New England states to access the necessary tools to address risks related to communication, financial planning, market viability, and pastured livestock systems.
+Regionally, New England is a leader for number of women producers, however, the number of specialists in business and livestock production as a region are limited.
+In offering this program regionally it expanded networks between farmers, agriculture service providers, and effectively reduced risk to maintain resilient livestock businesses.

 5. Farm Communication Coaching: A Four-Session Approach